-I’ve also been told, by people with white in their hair, with an air of misty-eyed revelation, that once you “get” Rust’s memory model of the stack and the heap,1 that things just all fit together wonderfully.
+I’ve also been Rust-splained, by people with white in their hair, with an air of misty-eyed revelation, that once you “get” Rust’s memory model of the stack and the heap,1 that things just all fit together wonderfully.
 There’s nothing wrong with that, but it’s a theme.

-This is both Rust’s main goal–be like C, but safe–and also its main downside.
+This is both Rust’s main goal–be like C, no garbage collection,2 but safe–and also its main downside.
 People waste time on trivialities that will never make a difference.

 I see a lot of “we rewrote X in Rust and it got faster” posts.
 I think that if you rewrite anything from scratch with performance in mind, you’ll see a significant performance improvement.
 I’m suspicious of how much Rust itself is needed versus the developers having some performance discipline.

 Rust has arrived at the complexity of Haskell and C++, each year requiring more knowledge to keep up with the latest and greatest.
 Go was designed as the antidote to this kind of endlessly increasing language surface area.
 Endless libraries re-treading existing patterns (web services, parsers, etc.) in Rust.
 As a long-term Haskeller, I’ve done more than 15 years of riding a hamster wheel like that.
 It is fun for a while, but at some point I grew tired of it.
 This aspect of Rust puts me off.
 I don’t need another tamagotchi.